 RNA molecules play an important role in all living organisms [1].
-They are usually found in a at least partially folded state, due to the pairing of a base with at most one other base.
-A given configuration is thus characterised by the set of base pairings, see figure 1.
-These pairings are mostly planar [2, 3, 4] (see [5] for non-planar corrections), which is what we will suppose from now on.
-At high temperatures, in the so-called "molten phase", energetic considerations only play a minor role, and the probability $P{ij}$ of two RNA-bases to pair, is [6]
+They are usually found in an at least partially folded state, due to the pairing of a base with at most one other base.
+A given configuration is thus characterized by the set of base pairings, see figure 1.
+These pairings are mostly planar [2]-[4] (see [5] for non-planar corrections), which is what we will suppose from now on.
+At high temperatures, in the so-called 'molten phase', energetic considerations only play a minor role and the probability P{ij} of two RNA bases to pair is [6]

-$$P{ij} \sim |i-j|^{-\rho} , \qquad \rho = \frac{3}{2} ,$$ (1)
+$$P{ij} \sim |i - j|^{-\rho}, \qquad \rho = \frac{3}{2},$$ (1)

-where i and j are the labels of the bases counted along the backbone/strand, and n is the overall size of the RNA-molecule, i.e. its total number of bases.
+where i and j are the labels of the bases counted along the backbone/strand, and n is the overall size of the RNA molecule, i.e. its total number of bases.
+In the mathematical literature these configurations are known as Catalan structures.

-At low temperature, the RNA-molecule will settle into the optimally paired (or folded) configuration, i.e. the minimal energy state, as long as this state is reachable in the available time-scales.
+At low temperature, the RNA molecule will settle into the optimally paired (or folded) configuration, i.e. the minimal energy state, as long as this state is reachable in the available timescale.
 The optimal fold for a given molecule is a question to be answered by biology.
-Since biological sequences are rather specific, much effort has been invested to understand the properties of a random sequence, termed "random RNA".
-The idea is that either the folding properties of random RNA are close to those of biological sequences, or if not, that they must be characterised in order to understand the deviations present for biological RNA, giving eventually a hint why nature is organising in a certain way.
+Since biological sequences are rather specific, much effort has been invested to understand the properties of a random sequence, termed 'random RNA'.
+The idea is that either the folding properties of random RNA are close to those of biological sequences or, if not, that they must be characterized in order to understand the deviations present for biological RNA, giving eventually a hint why nature is organizing in a certain way.